0xjacobb/twitter-DApp/README.md

 - NPM
 - Python

-The first time you checkout the project run a `npm install`.

 ## Project structure

 The project structure is a *Truffle*  and *NPM* project.
 With NPM we can add additional libraries if required and also manage all tools.
 With Truffle we have the testing framework.